ibm-cloud-docs/containers/cs_istio_mesh.md

   ```
   {: pre}

-2. Check or add your cluster's zones in the `istio-ingressgateway-zone` fields.
-  * If you initially installed the Istio add-on at version 1.5 or later, verify that all of your cluster zones are included in the `istio-ingressgateway-zone` fields.
+2. Verify that all of your cluster zones are included in the `istio-ingressgateway-zone` fields.
-  * If you initially installed the Istio add-on at version 1.4 and updated to version 1.5 or later, add your cluster's zones to the configmap.
-      1. Get the zones that your worker nodes are deployed to.
-        ```
-        ibmcloud ks cluster get -c <cluster_name_or_ID> | grep Zones
-        ```
-        {: pre}
-      2. Add the zones to the `istio-ingressgateway-zone` fields.

    Example for a classic, multizone cluster in Dallas:
    ```yaml